Vancouver Whale Watching Tours

 What Else Do I Need to Know About My Vancouver Whale Watching Tour?

-Ask about our shuttle service from downtown Vancouver or Richmond where we can pick you up at your hotel at an additional charge of $5 per person, or our on board lunch which is available at an additional cost through a local deli.
+Ask about our shuttle service from downtown Vancouver or Richmond where we can pick you up at your hotel at an additional charge of $5 per person, or our on board lunch which you can pre-order at an additional cost through a local deli.
 Complimentary water, coffee and granola bars are provided during the whale watching tour.
 There are washroom facilities on board.
 You may also wish to bring food/beverages, camera, sunscreen, hat, soft soled shoes, and a warm jacket+.

 We support PWWA (Pacific Whale Watching Association) guidelines for responsible whale watching and are proud to donate a portion of proceeds towards local marine research programs.